Data science and machine learning

 ../_images/culmen_depth.png

 There are several ways to save the current setup in Julia.
-This section will cover three methods: saving the environment, saving data as a CSV file, and saving data using JLD.jl.
+This section will cover three parts: saving the environment to have reproducible code and saving data using CSV files or JLD.

 To check the current status of your Julia environment, you can use the status command in the package manager.